relvaner/actor4j-spec/Readme.md

 <!--# Evaluation #-->

 # Conclusion #

+The focus of this brief specification is to give an overall impression of how actor-oriented systems like Actor4j can be designed.

 # References #
 [1]<a name="1"/> D. A. Bauer and J. Mäkiö, “Actor4j: A Software Framework for the Actor Model Focusing on the Optimization of Message Passing,” AICT 2018: The Fourteenth Advanced International Conference on Telecommunications, IARIA, Barcelona, Spain 2018, pp. 125-134, [Online].
 Available from: http://www.thinkmind.org/download.php?articleid=aict_2018_8_10_10087